sehHeiden/poll_election_bavaria_2023/readme.md

 A high number are German.
 Mastodon had a strong spike in usage in Nov.
 2022 with 2.5 M monthly recurrent users.
 Currently the network has still [1.7 mil.](https://joinmastodon.org/servers) monthly recurrent users.
 We analyse Mastodon toots with the topic Bavaria state election which took place on Oct.
 8th 2023.
 We apply a sentiment analysis.
 We attempt to differentiate regions into Bavaria and other German.

 We use the sentiment and frequency of mentioned persons and parties.
-We do not consider followers, favorisation, reblogs or replies.
+We do not consider favorisation, reblogs or replies.
 In addition we only did not try to monitor [voting intention](https://www.sciencedirect.com/science/article/pii/S0740624X21000940).
 Beside Mastodon, [X](https://developer.twitter.com/en/docs/twitter-api) was also investigated as possible source.
 But was excluded for
 [monetary reasons](https://www.heise.de/news/API-Zugriff-nur-gegen-Geld-Ueber-100-Forschungsprojekte-zu-X-Twitter-gestoppt-9355078.html?wt_mc=sm.red.ho.mastodon.mastodon.md_beitraege.md_beitraege).
-We will use the terms posts and toots interchangebly.
+We will use the terms posts and toots interchangeably.
+We call a user that wrote a peticular post a author.
 One limiting issue is the sample size of users, that use these services.
 The other is demographics.

 ### Monitored Parties